cfrifel/cfrifel.github.io/essays/coding-standards.md

   - Coding Standards
   - ESLint
   - Art vs. Process
-summary: Reflection on coding standards using ESLint
+summary: My reflection on coding standards using ESLint
 ---

 ### How We Learn